 - 2/3 cup coarsely chopped peanut butter cups

-Prepare a 7 inch springform pan by coating it with a nonstick spray.
+- Prepare a 7-inch springform pan by coating it with a nonstick spray.
 Use a parchment round, if desired.

-In a mixing bowl mix cream cheese and sugar at medium speed until smooth, blend in peanut butter, heavy cream, vanilla, and flour.
+- In a mixing bowl, mix cream cheese and sugar at medium speed until smooth, blend in peanut butter, heavy cream, vanilla, and flour.
 Mix in eggs one at a time just until blended; don't over mix.
 Stir in chocolate chips.

-Pour batter into the springform pan on top of the crust.
+- Pour batter into the springform pan on top of the crust.
 Cover top of springform pan with aluminum foil.

-Pour 1 cup of water into the pressure cooking pot, and place the trivet in the bottom.
+- Pour 1 cup of water into the pressure cooking pot, and place the trivet in the bottom.
 Carefully center the filled pan on a foil sling* and lower it into the pressure cooking pot.
 Fold the foil sling down so that it doesn't interfere with closing the lid.

-Remove the springform pan to a wire rack to cool.
+- Remove the springform pan to a wire rack to cool.
 Remove aluminum foil.
 When cheesecake is cooled, refrigerate covered with plastic wrap for at least 4 hours or overnight.

 - When cheesecake is chilled, prepare topping: Place half of the chocolate in a mixing bowl.
 Heat heavy cream on medium high heat until it comes to a boil.
 Remove from heat and immediately pour cream over chocolate and stir until chocolate is completely melted.
 Add remain chocolate and stir until chocolate is completely melted.
 Cool until ganache is thickened but still thin enough to drip down the sides of the cheesecake.

 *Make a sling with a 20 inch piece of aluminum foil, folded three times length wise.